 One of the earliest references I ever heard regarding profound spiritual experience was in John Denver’s classic song “Rocky Mountain High.”
 In it, he sings of a man who was “born in the summer of his twenty-seventh year.”
 My mother loved John Denver and those songs were an important part of growing up.
 Even as a child I understood that Denver was a spiritual man, bent on grace and finding God.

 As I grew older I learned that not everybody was “bent on grace.”
 Even people who went to mass every Sunday didn’t always seem to care that much about daily contact with God.
 It was a curious phenomenon.
 What was it that called to me?
 Why did it call to me?
 In high school a friend lent me two books – “Zen Flesh, Zen Bones” edited by Paul Reps and Robert Sohl’s and Audrey Carr’s “The Gospel According to Zen.”
 The latter changed my life about six seconds after I read it.
 It was as if I finally understood how to understand Jesus.

-At one point, the Course points out that awakening, which “runs easily and gladly through the Kingdom,” is the “natural response of every Son of God to the Voice for his Creator, because It is the Voice for his creations and for his own extension (T-8.II.8:5,6).”
+At one point, the Course points out that awakening, which “runs easily and gladly through the Kingdom,” is the “natural response of every Son of God to the Voice for his Creator, because It is the Voice for his creations and for his own extension” (T-8.II.8:5-6).

 Awakening is natural.
-It is the remembrance that we have never left our Creator, that Heaven is a present condition available as soon as we ask for it.
+It is the rememberance that we have never left our Creator, that Heaven is a present condition available as soon as we ask for it.
 It is the answer to the question who am I?
 What am I?
 What is my purpose in life?
 When we awaken, we glorify God in a still and quiet way.

 Don’t sweat the definitions.
 Don’t sweat the theology.
 And by all means, don’t sweat whether it’s a Zen idea or a Hindu idea or a Catholic idea or just new age tripe.
 We awaken not by studying awakening, but by directing our attention exclusively to remembering and realigning ourselves with God.
 If that’s our sole goal, everything else will fall into place.
 Find your path and follow it.
 We all want to wake up.
 We all will wake up.
-And in the meantime, it’s nice to be here with you.